Skip to content

 TL;DR

 Every 210,000 blocks (~4 years) Bitcoin's block reward drops by 50%.
-This is the protocol-level rule that enforces the 21-million supply cap.
+That rule enforces the 21-million supply cap.
 The 4th halving fired April 19, 2024 at block 840,000.
-The reward dropped from 6.25 to 3.125 BTC, and daily issuance from ~900 to ~450 BTC.
-The 5th halving arrives around 2028.
-Each halving compresses new issuance, and 2024 was the first to coincide with spot ETFs absorbing daily issuance several times over.
-As of 2026-05-20 the chain sits at block ~950,000 with roughly 100,000 blocks left until the next halving in 2028 (MEXC news).
+The reward dropped from 6.25 to 3.125 BTC, and daily issuance fell from ~900 to ~450 BTC.
+The 5th halving lands around 2028.
+The 2024 event was the first to collide with spot ETFs absorbing daily issuance several times over.
+As of 2026-05-20 the chain sits at block ~950,000 with roughly 100,000 blocks to go before the next halving in 2028 (MEXC news).

 What the Bitcoin halving is